usf-cs326-sp19/L7-StarterCode/README.md

 * Average turnaround and response time
 * Completion order

-At the end of the program's execution.
+...at the end of the program's execution.
 Here's an example run of the program below:

 ```
 $ ./scheduler fifo processes2.txt